jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 In the first part we learned that local variables are located on the stack at addresses just below the return address.
 When the function returns, it will increment the stack pointer to the point where no space for local variables is used, effectively freeing them.
-This means the stack pointer `$rsp` will then point to the stored return address.
+The stack pointer `$rsp` will then point to the stored return address.

 Now comes the `ret` machine instruction.
 It is actually equivalent to `pop $rip` or even `mov $rip, [$rsp]; add $rsp, 8`.
 The processor will fetch the address stored on the top of the stack, put it into the instruction pointer register, and